asbjornu/flufforama/readme.md

 # Flufforama
-## Instant Fluffy Gratification — Deliered!
+## Instant Fluffy Gratification — Delivered!

 This is the repository of the Fufforama web shop, used to demonstrate PayEx Checkout at the launch event in Oslo May 10th.